CaderHancock/options/README.md

 This is going to be an app to aid me with options trading when "complete".
-Which will hepefully be (ValveTime)"soon"
+Which will hopefully be (ValveTime)"soon"

 Apart from fun and furthering the dream of living off of algo trading, this project is intended to showcase (some level of) technical ability.